The Andrews Sisters: Interruption

-An ad in the 1951 'Radio Annual' showed photos of the Andrews as children, as contemporary singers, and as old women in the then-future year of 1975, although the act would not make it that long.
+An ad in the 1951 Radio Annual showed photos of the Andrews as children, as contemporary singers, and as old women in the then-future year of 1975, although the act would not make it that long.
 In the 1950s, Patty Andrews decided to break away from the act to be a soloist.
 She had married the trio's pianist, Walter Weschler, who became the group's manager and demanded more money for Patty.
 When Maxene and LaVerne learned of Patty's decision from newspaper gossip columns rather than from their own sister, it caused a bitter two-year separation, especially when Patty sued LaVerne for a larger share of their parents' estate.
 Patty attributed the breakup to the deaths of their parents: "We had been together nearly all our lives," Patty explained in 1971.
 "Then in one year our dream world ended.
 Our mother died (in 1948) and then our father (in 1949).
 All three of us were upset, and we were at each other's throats all the time."
-In 1951, they recorded "The Windmill Song" which is an adaptation of the French song "Maître Pierre" written in 1948 by Henri Betti (music) and Jacques Plante (lyrics).
-The English lyrics were written by Mitchell Parish.
 The Andrews Sisters formally broke up in 1953.

 Maxene and LaVerne tried to continue the act as a duo and met with good press during a 10-day tour of Australia, but a reported suicide attempt by Maxene in December 1954 put a halt to any further tours (Maxene spent a short time in the hospital after swallowing 18 sleeping pills, an occurrence that LaVerne told reporters was an accident).
 Maxene and LaVerne did appear together on The Red Skelton Show on October 26, 1954, singing the humorous "Why Do They Give the Solos to Patty" as well as lip-synching "Beer Barrel Polka" with Skelton in drag filling in for Patty.
-This however did not sit well with Patty and a cease and desist order was sent to Skelton.
-The sisters' private relationship was often troubled and Patty blamed it on Maxene: "Ever since I was born, Maxene has been a problem, and that problem hasn't stopped," she said.
+This, however, did not sit well with Patty, and a cease-and-desist order was sent to Skelton.
+The sisters' private relationship was often troubled, and Patty blamed it on Maxene: "Ever since I was born, Maxene has been a problem, and that problem hasn't stopped," she said.